How does Rusty-leaved Rhododendron work?

 Are there safety concerns?

-Rusty-leaved rhododendron is UNSAFE.
-It can cause weakness, dizziness, nausea, vomiting, low blood pressure, slow heartbeat, irregular heartbeat, and blurred vision.
+.
+The entire plant is considered poisonous.
+Taking rusty-leaved rhododendron can cause weakness, dizziness, nausea, vomiting, low blood pressure, slow heartbeat, irregular heartbeat, and blurred vision.
 Symptoms of poisoning include sweating, impaired consciousness, chills, fainting, shock, seizure, cardiac and respiratory arrest, severe stupor, and possibly death.

 Dosing considerations for Rusty-leaved Rhododendron.